 Serving one of the largest counties in Maryland, the Howard County Department of Fire & Rescue Services is comprised of 13 career and volunteer fire stations.
-Hiring and recruitment for the career fire service occurs twice per year, on average, and takes approximately 7 months from the time of application.
+Hiring and recruitment for the career fire service occur twice per year, on average, and take approximately seven months from the time of application.

 Salary and Benefits

 A Howard County Department of Fire and Rescue Services (HCDFRS) firefighter trainee has many rewards, financially and personally.
-HCDFRS offers an exceptional compensation package which includes the following:
+HCDFRS offers an exceptional compensation package that includes the following:

 Excellent benefits: Under the County's flexible benefits plan called County Flex, employees may elect to enroll in medical insurance plans, dental insurance plans, optional life insurance, dependent life insurance, and health care and dependent care flexible spending accounts.

 Excellent career opportunities: HCDFRS is not just about fighting fire!
 There are opportunities in Emergency Medical Services, Fire Inspection, Search and Rescue, Swift Water Rescue, Hazardous Materials, and much more!
 Our firefighter trainees are also trained as emergency medical technicians (EMTs) - 80% of the calls we respond to are for medical emergencies.

 Excellent working environment: HCDFRS is committed to diversity in the workplace.
 We’re a diverse group that welcomes all races, ethnic groups, and backgrounds.
 As part of our recruitment efforts, we are also focused on supporting our military veterans.

 Excellent people: HCDFRS has a people-friendly family that helps the community, helps each other, and helps people in general.
 We know that we’re an integral part of your community, your neighborhood, and your county.
 We’re not just saving people, but helping them as well.